sumcoinlabs/docs/app/assets/docs/002-network-comparisons.md

 From a spectator looking at this from a Bitcoin oriented perspective the answer is that Sumcoin block miners want to process transactions so they allow Sumcoins to be burned - thus making their own stake in the network more valuable.
 However when the intricacies of PoS are learned it is understood that with Sumcoin minters (PoS miners) include transactions because it doesn't cost much to include them, while producing empty blocks reduces the value of the blockchain, and therefore of their stake.
 The burned fees are not really an argument as the effect on their holdings is negligible.
 Bitcoin miners always start off mining an empty block, otherwise they lose the time it takes to validate the transactions and signatures, as time is money on the Bitcoin network.
 Only after they have validated the txns to include and have computed the merkle root, they start mining blocks with txns.
-While for PoS, the time advantage is negligible as you can still use the stake hash of a few seconds ago. (hrobeers, 30.08.2017)
+While for PoS, the time advantage is negligible as you can still use the stake hash of a few seconds ago.

 ## Block size limit and block time spacing